-AVAILABLE THIS AUTUMN - ONLY 500 SIGNED COPIES AVAILABLE - FIRST COME FIRST SERVED SO ORDER QUICKLY TO AVOID DISAPPOINTMENT
+AVAILABLE NOW - ONLY 500 SIGNED COPIES AVAILABLE - FIRST COME FIRST SERVED SO ORDER QUICKLY TO AVOID DISAPPOINTMENT

 The 'Old School' series has become one of our most popular sets of books we have ever published.
 It appears that, in this fast-moving society we find ourselves more and more anglers are keen to look back at how things used to be, where it all started, before the commercialism that now controls our angling, before the 'sponsored angler', before Facebook, the Internet, or even mobile phones!!

 However, did we survive?
 It certainly was a very different sort of carp angling to today’s high pace, remote control, Snapchatting, wannabe blogger’s world we find ourselves in.